marialwatton/Formula_One_Driving_Styles/README.md

 ![Screenshot: Final Dataset](screenshots/screenshot_4.png)

-The resulting cleaned and standardized dataset could then be used for future processing, and contains the following columns:
+The resulting cleaned and standardised dataset could then be used for future processing, and contains the following columns:

 - **driver_id**
 - **driverRef**